mbradic/gopas-osnovy/JS_REDUX1 EN.md

 #### Required Entry Level Knowledge

 - Knowledge of the DOM object model in the browser at the course level [JS_DOM1].
-- Moderately advanced knowledge of JavaScript at the course level [JS_ADV]
+- Moderately advanced knowledge of JavaScript at the course level [JS_PROG2]

 #### Teaching methods